-What can I do if I do not like the new fund?
+What can I do if I do not like Statewide?

-Once the initial transfer to the new fund has been completed you will be able to roll over your superannuation to a different superannuation fund.
-That is, your superannuation savings will not be stuck in the successor fund.
+Once the initial transfer to Statewide has been completed, you will be able to roll over your superannuation to a different superannuation fund if you don’t want to stay with Statewide.
+That is, you do not have to keep your superannuation savings with Statewide if you don’t want to.

 Will the transfer of my NTGPASS savings account change the age at which I can access my superannuation?